himanshu342/yace/README.md

 ## Installation

 yace is provided as a Terraform module.
-To prepare the Lambda functions, it needs [Node.js](https://nodejs.org) and [npm](https://www.npmjs.com/) to be installed on the system.
+To prepare the Lambda functions, it needs [Node.js](https://nodejs.org) and [npm](https://www.npmjs.com/) to be installed on the system. yace needs at least Terraform 0.12.

 To use it, simply include the module in your Terraform infrastructure definition.
 For more information, please refer to the [Terraform documentation on modules](https://www.terraform.io/docs/modules/usage.html).